elexis/elexis-server/products/es.core.product.runtime/Readme.md

 ## Configuration

 While Elexis-Server is can be operated on both Windows, MacOS and Linux, development is heavily focused on usage within the Linux operating system.
-We additionally focus on operation using Debian 8.
+We additionally focus on operation using Debian.

-### Required files

-For correct configuration the following files are required to be located in `${user.home}/elexis-server`.
-The directory `elexis-server` will be created on start if not available.

-*   `shiro.ini`
-*   `elexis-connection.xml`

-You may just copy the bundles/es.core/shiro.ini and bundles/es.core.connector.elexis/rsc/devel/elexis-connection.xml to ~/elexis-server and modify them there.

 ## Operation

 In order to start up elexis-server the enclosed shell script `linux-start.sh` should be used.
-This creates a local telnet socket on port 7234 bound to the OSGI console.
+This creates a local telnet socket on port 7234 bound to the OSGi console.

 On Windows use the provided script `win-start.bat`.
 To install telnet client to access the OSGi console see [Microsoft help](https://technet.microsoft.com/en-us/library/cc771275.aspx).